Updated: 23rd February 2021

 From March onwards, look out for this charming little bee, Halictus rubicundus, (commonly known as the orange-legged furrow bee).
-Males (pictured below), can be seen from June (the photographs on this page were taken in July).
+Females can fly from March to October, and males, can be seen from June (the photographs on this page were taken in July).

 From the family HALICTIDAE, the orange-legged furrow bee can measure upto 10mm in length.
 Various Lassioglossum species appear similar from photographs, but are smaller bees than Halictus rubicundus.

 In the males, the body, is proportionately longer and thinner than is the case with the female Halictus rubicundus and some other solitary bee species.

 Other key differences between males and females:

 Other flowers favoured by these bees include umbellifers, such as wild parsnip, though various flowering shrubs and trees may also be visited - they are generalists, and as such, they are important pollinators both in the wild and in gardens.